Personal Immigration

 Suitability grounds can also lead to refusal.
 These include issues such as previous breaches of UK immigration laws, criminal convictions, or providing false information to the Home Office.
 Applicants must ensure that they answer all application questions truthfully and disclose any relevant information where required.

 Incomplete or incorrect documentation may also cause a Graduate Immigration Route application to be refused.
-It is important to provide all required evidence, including proof of identity and immigration status, and to ensure that all documents meet the specified standards.
+It is important to provide all required evidence, including proof of identity and immigration status, your CAS reference number and, where applicable, written consent from a Government or international scholarship agency, and to ensure that all documents meet the specified standards.

 To minimise the risk of refusal, Graduate Visa applicants should take care to prepare their application thoroughly, ensure that all eligibility requirements are met, and submit the application at the correct time.
 Seeking professional advice can help to identify and address any potential issues before an application is submitted.